christinedoherty/GCDproject/README.md

 This is my course project for Getting and Cleaning Data

-Here are the steps I took to combine, manipulate and trasnform the Human Activity Recognition Using Smartphones Samsung data sets and produce a tidy data set of the averages of all measurements for each subject/activity pair.
+Here are the steps I took to combine, manipulate and transform the Human Activity Recognition Using Smartphones Samsung data sets and produce a tidy data set of the averages of all measurements for each subject/activity pair.

 - I download data files at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 - I unzipped files and copied into my working directory.